gwpmad/node-http-request-work/README.md

 * [Request](https://www.npmjs.com/package/request), an npm package that makes the call to Etsy's application
 * [Bluebird](https://github.com/petkaantonov/bluebird), an npm package that converts callback-utilising functions in Node into ones that return promises
 * [Compression](https://www.npmjs.com/package/compression), an npm package for compressing data
-* Node-Jasmine for unit testing
+* Jasmine-Node for unit testing

 How to use
 ------